The Truth About AI in the Call Center in 2020

 Front end Conversational IVRs

-If you are a senior exec and saying, “we want to get rid of these 110 agents and move to a fully virtual AI”, you are going to be in big trouble.
-At that point all you will be supplying for your customers is an advanced self-service model, and I’ll tell you right now, that is going to frustrate the heck out of a lot of people.
-The best thing you could do is update any antiquated AI you already have to pair WITH your agents, and because of their new tools, that will either bring headcount down, or drive proficiency up, or both!
+If you are a senior executive and saying, “we want to get rid of these 110 agents and move to a fully virtual AI”, you are going to be in big trouble.
+At that point, all you will be supplying for your customers is an advanced self-service model, and I’ll tell you right now, that is going to frustrate the heck out of a lot of people.
+The best thing you could do is pair AI WITH your agents, and because of their new tools, that will either bring headcount down, or drive proficiency up, or both!
 Regardless, at no point are we right now anywhere near having a conversation with a robot on every single call.

 Coronavirus is not the death of the call center.
 In fact, I believe this is the glory day of the call center.
 Right now, it’s all about looking at the technology piece that is paired with your live agents.
 Being in the cloud, having AI call companions, and even having an outsourced partner that can take overflow as a redundant source of quality.
 Some really hard decisions had to be made in order to convert the call center to an operation that can work during the pandemic, but going completely AI is not an option yet.
 There will always be a place for the high-end customer service representative.
 The type of engagement you get from speaking with a human is an experience you are not going to get with a robot or AI, but does not mean that technology will not help the live agents you already have.